 Applied anthropology generally refers to the application of anthropological knowledge and methods by academically-employed anthropologists apart from their teaching and scholarly activities and in partnership with non-academic organizations, communities, or groups.
 Practicing anthropology refers to a different role, one in which the anthropologist’s primary employment is nonacademic and where they may be practicing anthropology within and in service of the very organization that employs them, which could be a business, a nonprofit, or a government agency.
 The basic anthropological skills of each are similar.

-What is applied anthropology at San Jose State University?
+What is Applied Anthropology at San José State University?

 The SJSU graduate program in applied anthropology is designed to help you develop skills in applying or using anthropology and not linked to preparing you for specific job titles.
-Specifically, its mission is to enable students to build on their knowledge in cultural anthropology, physical anthropology and archaeology, and to develop skills that will allow them address real world problems and issues.
+Specifically, its mission is to enable students to build on their knowledge in cultural anthropology, physical anthropology. and archaeology, and to develop skills that will allow them address real world problems and issues.
 The program is not a “cookie cutter” one in which all students develop similar expertise.
 Rather, it seeks to provide a structure through which students can develop as distinct practitioners by working closely with faculty.
-The program is organized around a set of common skills in the analysis of social systems and their environments; evaluation; and planning, policy and design.
+The program is organized around a set of common skills in the analysis of social systems and their environments; evaluation; and planning, policy, and design.